jonseymour/node-cmd/README.md

 	aCmd.shared = new function() { ... }; // WRONG - alters the published API
 	aCmd.myFunc = new function() { ... }; // WRONG - alters the reserved name space

+The configuration object passed to createDispatcher should not have members that are prefixed with _ unless the intent is to override default behaviours of the generated dispatcher.

 Tests
 -----